 In 1926 H.S.M.
-Coxeter defined regular skew polyhedra (apeirohedra) to be infinite polyhedra repeating in three independent directions in Euclidean 3-space.
+Coxeter defined regular skew polyhedra (apeirohedra) to be infinite polyhedra repeating in three independent directions in Euclidean 3-space, with the symmetry group of isometries being transitive on flags.

 Coxeter denoted them by the extended Schläfli symbol $\{p, q | r\}$ which denotes the polyhedron composed of p-gons meeting q at each vertex, with regular r-sided polygonal holes.